nateyolles/publick-sling-blog/readme.md

 1. Navigate to [http://localhost:8080/admin/config/system.html](http://localhost:8080/admin/config/system.html)
 2. Insert your blog name.
 3. Turn extensionless URLs on/off and setup your web server rewrites accordingly.
+4. Declare a temporary directory on your file system.
+This is needed to create backup packages.

 ## Debugging